 Read why I think the term Human Resources (HR) is out of date and out of touch

-It makes me uncomfortable to be viewed like an inanimate asset and said as much to the Head of this new department when they came to visit.
+It makes me uncomfortable to be viewed as an inanimate asset.
 I feel unseen and believe that such terms give a good insight into how an organisation is run.

 Let me explain.

 Only we are not interchangeable with anyone else, each of us is unique.
-Whilst we might have the skills and knowledge an employer hired us for, we are likely to provide them in our own way.
+Whilst we might have the skills and knowledge an employer hired us for, we'll use them in our own way.

 Employees who believe that management is concerned about them as a whole person - not just an employee - are more productive, more satisfied, more fulfilled.
 Satisfied employees mean more satisfied customers, which lead to profitability (Anne M. Mulcahy, Xerox chairman and chief executive officer)